 What activities are being organised for the 2025/26 school year?

-ECA Timetable
+ECA Term 2 Timetable and FAQ

 **ECA Schedule is subject to change.
 Highlighted classes have not yet been confirmed.